Taimadera Temple 當麻寺 本堂

 From Kintetsu Nara Station, take the Kintetsu Line via Yamato-Saidaiji, Kashiharajingu-mae, and Shakudo Station to Taimadera Station.
 The journey takes about one hour.

 The temple is a short walk from Taimadera Station.

 There is a 1911 short silent film based upon Princess Chujo's legend

 Princess Chujo has made Taimadera popular with female worshippers, and her life is celebrated every April 14 with dancers dressed as Bodhisattvas

 Taimadera is the only temple in Japan with two pagodas to still have both originals intact, dating from around 710 A.D.

 Taimadera Temple is named after Taima no Kunimi, an imperial courtier who moved the temple to its present site from Osaka in 681, but it has a closer connection to Prince Maroko.
 Maroko was the brother of the celebrated Prince Shotoku, who devised Japan's first constitution and united the country through Buddhism.

-Maroko built Taimadera as the head temple of the newly established Hosso Sect, which can be traced to the great Chinese monk Xuanzang, whose perilous expedition to India to receive Buddhist teachings was immortalized in the much-loved novel Journey to the West.
+Maroko built Taimadera as a temple of the newly established Sanronju Sect, which can be traced to the great Indian monk Nagarjuna.
+The teachings were introduced to Japan by the monk Hyegwan from Goguryeo.

 The temple contains a remarkably intact embroidered mandala—a representation of the Buddhist cosmos—that is also a National Treasure.
 This mandala features in the tale of Princess Chujo, a semi-legendary figure nicknamed the “Cinderella of Japan.”

 According to the story, Princess Chujo became a nun at Taimadera after escaping from her stepmother, who sought to have her killed.
 While at the temple, Chujo wove the mandala in a single night using thread made from lotus root.

 Wander to Sekkoji Temple at the north of Taimadera and its impressive gardens.
 It boasts 400 different varieties of flora, and during the flowering season from April to May, the area is packed with visitors and worshippers.

 From Taimadera, you can visit nearby Mt.
 Katsuragi , which is a popular spot among hikers due to its many trails linking ancient shrines and temples and the ropeway line that lifts you to the summit.